-Aiming to expand the customer base
+Aiming to expand the customer base: New member development has also been started

 There are not many people in their twenties among the members of the Company.
 They are mostly people with children who want to enjoy a digital life.
 Seniors who are parents of these people are also active as digital seniors.
 As it is women who are usually the key people in a family, the Company is also putting effort into support for women's digital life.